-- The National Income, the circular flow, methods of measurement, savings and investment, price changes and price index numbers, national income statistics. - Fiscal Policy, the Budget, public investment, taxation and (ii) incentives. - The banking system, origins of modern banks, creation of (iii) credit, central banking. - The trade cycle, distinguishing characteristics of the trade (iv) cycle in Australia, phases of the cycle, role of the multiplier, the acceleration principle and changes in business confidence.
+- (i) The National Income, the circular flow, methods of measurement, savings and investment, price changes and price index numbers, national income statistics. - (ii) Fiscal Policy, the Budget, public investment, taxation and incentives. - (iii) The banking system, origins of modern banks, creation of credit, central banking. - (iv) The trade cycle, distinguishing characteristics of the trade cycle in Australia, phases of the cycle, role of the multiplier, the acceleration principle and changes in business confidence.

+Robinson, M. A., Morton, H. C., and Calderwood, J. D. An Introduction to Economic Reasoning.
+3rd ed.
+Anchor Paperback, 1962.
 Heilbroner, R. L. The Making of Economic Society.
 Prentice-Hall, 1962.